matiasleiber/Hour-Logger-API/meetings.md

 ### Minutes
 Karjalainen at work\
-Discussed was the secong homework project deliverable.\
+Discussed was the second homework project deliverable.\
 Database table looking ok, but better clarification for TimeReport with Log and Activity needed.\
 Remove two Primary Keys from Activity.\
 In the diagram, make more clear what the relations between tables are: one-to-one, many-to-many, one-to-many.\